What is Help to Buy?

 To apply, you will need to go through the Joint Personnel Administration system.
 Talk to your chain of command or personnel agency for more information.

-Forces Help to Buy is scheduled to run until the end of 2018.
+Forces Help to Buy is currently scheduled to run until the end of 2022.